EDUCATION

 Career Post Journalism

 In January 2016, Benjamin Genocchio was recruited to head up The Armory Show, the New York Art Fair.
 He ran the fair until the end of 2017.
 In February 2018 he became Vice President of Galerie Gmurzynska USA Inc., setting up a New York operation for the Swiss gallery based in Zurich, St. Moritz and Zugg.
-Benjamin Genocchio is currently director at large for the Shoshana Wayne Gallery Los Angeles and New York.
+Benjamin Genocchio is currently Editor In Chief Of Incollect Magazine and Incollect.com and Strategic Advisor to the Scottsdale Art Fair.
+He is based in New York and DC.

 Indigenous Australian Aboriginal art